Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/game_layer.rst

 Reward Components
 -----------------

 Currently implemented are reward components tailored to the data manipulation scenario.
-View the full API and description of how they work here: :py:modules:`primaite.game.agent.rewards`.
+View the full API and description of how they work here: :py:mod:`primaite.game.agent.rewards`.

 Reward Sharing
 --------------